 Let $z_1$ and $z_2$ be restricted to the real axis, i.e. $z_{1/2}=x_{1/2}$.
 The action of the sum of the two differential operators $\widetilde{D}^{(\pm)}$ with respect to $x_1$ and $x_2$ on $\Sigma_{n-1}^{(\pm)}$ is

 Let $X=(x_1+x_2)/2$ and $\Delta x=(x_1-x_2)/2$.
 Then we rewrite the differential equation to

-In the next step we itegrate this equation from $X$ to $\infty$ and take into account that the upper boundary vanishes due to the Gaussian and yields Eq.~\eref{3.3.5} for real entries.
-The restriction to real $z_1$ and $z_2$ can be relaxed since the integrand is absolutly integrable
+In the next step we integrate this equation from $X$ to $\infty$ and take into account that the upper boundary vanishes due to the Gaussian.
+This yields Eq.~\eref{3.3.5} for real entries.
+The restriction to real $z_1$ and $z_2$ can be relaxed since the integrand is absolutely integrable.